-If you are receiving a refund or need a cash advance to buy books, please contact the Business Office in McClure Hall.
+If you are receiving a refund or need a cash advance to buy books, please contact the Bursar's Office in McClure Hall.
 They can be contacted at 918-631-2208.

 The PRIORITY deadline to apply for financial aid is March 1st.
 The priority deadline is only the recommended date for best consideration.
 Aid applications received after that date will still receive consideration, however, it is in the best interest of the student to apply as early as possible.